drewbarontini/noise/README.md

 - Tests CSS file using `csscss` and `parker`
 - Tests JavaScript file using `jshint`
 - Runs Autoprefixer on CSS
+- Compiles multiple SVG icons into one SVG file

 Available Tasks
 ---------------